UCSF-DataSci/final-project-mtsen1/Report.md

 ## Discussion

 A key challenge in this task was managing class imbalance within the BloodMNIST dataset, which includes both common and rare blood cell types.
-Initial models without class weighting showed strong performance on majority classes but poor recall on underrepresented ones.
+Initial models without class weighing showed strong performance on majority classes but poor recall on underrepresented ones.
 To address this, we integrated class-weighted cross-entropy loss, which significantly improved F1-scores for minority classes.
 Another issue was selecting a model architecture that balanced complexity and performance.
 Deeper CNNs were considered, but ultimately, a two-layer CNN with optimized training provided high accuracy with efficient training time.
 Through systematic testing and evaluation, we arrived at a model that generalized well while being computationally efficient.